bchew/dynamodump/README.md

   --readCapacity READCAPACITY
-                        Change the temp read capacity of the DynamoDB table to backup from [optional] --writeCapacity WRITECAPACITY
+                        Change the temp read capacity of the DynamoDB table to backup from [optional]
+  -t TAG, --tag TAG     Tag to use for identifying tables to back up.
+Mutually
+                        exclusive with srcTable.
+Provided as KEY=VALUE --writeCapacity WRITECAPACITY
                         Change the temp write capacity of the DynamoDB table to restore to [defaults to 25, optional]